Hansimov/airead/README.md

   - Render Markdown and LaTeX formulas

 ## CHANGELOG
+- v0.8.1 (2025-01-03)
+  - New pre-defined buttons for commonly-used prompts
+- v0.8 (2025-01-03)
+  - New chat button, and support history chat messages
 - v0.7 (2025-01-03)
   - Auto prompt user to fill-in endpoint and api_key, and make compatible with DeepSeek api
-- v0.8 (2025-01-03)
-  - New chat button, and support history chat messages

 ## For Users